Catholic University of Uruguay

+Catholic University of Uruguay (CUU; Universidad Católica del Uruguay) is a private university in Uruguay.
+Established in 1985 as the successor to several Catholic educational institutes dating back to the 1870s, it was the only private university in the country until 1996.
+It is affiliated with the Society of Jesus and belongs to the world network of Jesuit universities.

-Its main campus is spread out in six locations in Montevideo; there are two other campuses, in Maldonado and Salto.
+Its main campus is spread out in six locations in the capital city Montevideo and there are two other campuses, in Punta del Este and Salto.

 History

 The university was founded by the Archbishop of Montevideo, Monseigneur Mariano Soler, in 1882.
 In 1985, it was reopened and entrusted to the Society of Jesus.
 The university seeks to promote a combination of academic excellence, ideological pluralism, ecumenism, and inter-religious dialogue.

 From its beginning, the Catholic University of Uruguay gave itself the challenge of being a different option in university teaching.
 It took to working in areas that had been neglected, and to playing a role as an innovator in the development of new educational methods and evangelization of culture.
 It is now one of the most prestigious centers of university learning in Uruguay.

-In 2017 it was ranked as the top university in Uruguay and 1,322 in the world.
-It offers studies abroad and student exchange programs.